 But the Jewish minority were not most Germans' principal concern.
 Across Europe 'ancient' hatreds were fomented.
 At first, educated Englishmen were horrified to be aligned with backward Tsarist Russia against the land of the much admired PhD.
-Within a few years, they would be baying for the blood of the 'barbaric' Hun, seeking to extirpate a Prussian militarism easily caricatured with its hair cut en brosse, duelling scars and monocles.8 In Germany itself, enmities gradually focused upon similarly stereotypical notions, of England as the home of rapacious 'Manchester' capitalism, or of France as the embodiment of the ideas represented by the date 1789, or as the home of a 'can-can' civilisation that seemed irredeemably frivolous to devotees of high Kultur.
-Among German intellectuals of an already illiberal cast of mind, such writers as the Russian novelist Fedor Dostoevsky, who were rabidly anti-Western, became modish.
-As the war dragged on, these hatreds began to refocus on targets within Germany itself.
-Relatively liberal and unmilitaristic southern Germans began to blame the presiding military caste in Prussia for the prolongation of senseless slaughter.
+Within a few years, they would be baying for the blood of the 'barbaric' Hun, seeking to extirpate a Prussian militarism easily caricatured with its hair cut en brosse, duelling scars and monocles.
+In Germany itself, enmittes gradually focused upon similarly stereotypical notions, of England as the home of rapacious 'Manchester' capitalism, or of France as the embodiment of the ideas represented by the date 1789, or as the home of a 'can-can' civilisation that seemed irredeemably frivolous to devocast of mind, such writers as the Russian novelist Fedor Dostoevsky, on, these hatreds began to refocus on targets within Germany itself, the presiding military caste in Prussia for the prolongation of senseless slaughter.

 The detailed course of the war need not concern us.
 Only how it ended is relevant to this story.
-The peace of Brest-Litovsk, imposed by Germany on the Russian Bolshevik regime in March 1918, which surrendered huge territories in the west for the chance to consolidate its contested grip on Russian society, enabled Germany to mass troops for an onslaught against the Western Allies, which since 1917 had included the United States of America.
-But this final spring offensive was checked when the Allies, refreshed by a million American troops, counter-attacked in the summer.
-The presence of such forces, and the enormous industrial resources supporting them, may have exerted a demoralising effect on German troops, especially given the views of President Woodrow Wilson, who was wedded to realising a juster new world, in which the prospect of such devastating conflicts would be considerably diminished.
-Germany's allies, first Austria-Hungary, then Bulgaria, began to abandon ship, seeking their own separate peace
+The peace of Brest-Litovsk, imposed by surrendered huge territories in the west for the chance to consolidate for an onslaught against the Western Allies, which since 1917 had was checked when the Allies, refreshed by a million American troops, enormous industrial resources supporting them, may have exerted a President Woodrow Wilson, who was wedded to realising a juster new considerably diminished.
+Germany's allies, first Austria-Hungary, then terms.

-The imperial German army rapidly imploded, although precisely why remains unclear.
-Rifts opened up between officers and ranks, or between front-line and rear-area troops.
-Restive soldiers, no longer prepared to be killed to no obvious purpose, spread demoralisation to civilians, who had reason enough to be depressed themselves.
-According to monitors of military mail, soldiers thought the war was a murderous 'swindle', a view that was, of course, shared by large numbers of 'muzhiki', 'poilous' and 'tommies' in the enemy trenches.
-Images of the once celebrated German commanders Hindenburg and Ludendorff screened in military cinemas evoked whistling and shouts of 'knives out and a couple of pots to catch the blood'.
-Civilians meeting soldiers on trains were shocked to hear their casual talk of desertion and self-mutilation, or of arms being smuggled home for an impending revolution.
+The imperial German army rapidly imploded, although precisely between front-line and rear-area troops.
+Restive soldiers, no longer to civilians, who had reason enough to be depressed themselves.
+According to monitors of military mail, soldiers though the war was numbers of 'muzhiki', 'poilous' and 'tommies' in the enemy trenches.
+Ludendorff screened in military cinemas evoked whistling and shouts meeting soldiers on trains were shocked to hear their casual talk of impending revolution.